chiccueri/Run-analysis/README.md

 1. download and unzip the raw data (see link above)
 2. unzip the file in your work directory in R
 3. put the file run_analysis.R in your work directory
-4. load it with source("run_analysis.R") - it will take a while due to the dimension of the raw data set
+4. load run_analysis.R - it will take a while due to the dimension of the raw data set
 5. get the follow tidy and reshaped data sets:
 * "_dataMerged_" (10299 rows * 563 cols), where test and train are merged in a single data frame
 * "_dataRestricted_" (10299 rows * 68 cols), where dataMerged are restricted to the mean and standard deviation columns